COVID-19 Financial Assistance

 (Office of Management and Budget)

 OMB establishes government-wide grants management policies and guidelines through circulars and common rules.
 OMB Circulars are cited in SAM.gov Assistance Listing program descriptions and may be printed out full text.

 Gateway to information about private funding sources, the grantseeking process, guidelines on writing a grant proposal, addresses of state libraries with grants reference collections, and links to other useful websites.
 Candid maintains a comprehensive Foundation Directory Online database on foundations; produces print and electronic directories and guides; conducts research and publishes studies in the field; and offers a variety of training and educational seminars.

 - How do I find grants for my nonprofit?

-- Proposal Writing Short Course (also in Spanish, French, and other languages)
+- Proposal Writing Short Course (also in Spanish)